eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-mapping.md

 ### Text payload example

 Let's assume your device sends telemetry data via [Eclipse Hono's](https://www.eclipse.org/hono/) MQTT adapter into the cloud.
-And that an example payload of your device is:
+And, that an example payload of your device is:

 ```json
 {